-This is a perfectly legitimate question; but it is complex, and needs to be analyzed incrementally.
+This is a perfectly legitimate question.
+But it is complex, and needs to be analyzed carefully and incrementally.

-The biblical affirmations of the divine nature of Jesus Christ are beyond dispute to any student of the scriptures who has a threshold level of interpretative ability.
+It is beyond dispute that the Bible affirms the deity of Jesus Christ.
+Any student of the scriptures who has a threshold level of interpretative ability can see this truth.
 The following facts are evident.

 There must, therefore, be a way of harmonizing these facts with the Savior’s use of the expression “my God.”